Skip to main content

 The A Levels programme can be found in all the junior colleges in Singapore.

-Key Differences Between Them
+Key Differences Between IBDP and A Levels

 Although both programmes are highly regarded and can lead to success in higher education, they each have distinct characteristics that set them apart.

-Scope of curriculum
+Scope of Curriculum

 One key difference between the two programmes is the scope of the curriculum.
 As a programme which requires students to take on a broad spectrum of activities and courses, the IBDP programme can be ideal for students who want an all-rounded education and enjoy exploring a variety of subjects.
 A Levels, on the other hand, typically allows students to focus only on a handful of subjects.
 This can provide a more in-depth understanding of a specific subject or group of subjects and can be ideal for students who have a clear idea of their future career path.